Wintellect/MSLearn/Introduction to Git/includes/06-collaborate-using-pull.md

 ## Remote repositories

-When Git clones a repository, it creates a reference to the original repo called a _remote_, with the name `origin`, and sets it up so that it will pull from the remote repository.
+When Git clones a repository, it creates a reference to the original repo called a _remote_, with the name "origin," and sets it up so that it will pull from the remote repository.
 (Git can also "push"; we get to that in the next unit.)

 ```